 Physiological Role

 Copper is a trace element the body can neither synthesize nor store in large quantities.
 It must be supplied regularly through the diet.
-An adult body contains approximately 80 to 120 mg, distributed mainly in the liver, brain and muscles.
+Published estimates place the adult body content between 70 and 120 mg, distributed mainly in the liver, brain and muscles.

-This metal serves as a cofactor in over a dozen enzymes.
+This metal serves as a cofactor in about a dozen enzymes.
 Ceruloplasmin, the main copper transport protein in blood, has ferroxidase activity.
 It oxidizes ferrous iron to ferric iron, a step required for iron binding to transferrin.
-Without functional copper, iron remains trapped in cells.
+When this step slows, iron is mobilized less efficiently.

-In red blood cells, nearly all copper is bound to copper-zinc superoxide dismutase (Cu/Zn-SOD), one of the most active intracellular antioxidant systems.
+In the blood, about 90% of circulating copper is bound to ceruloplasmin, the rest being carried by albumin and small molecules.
+Copper is also the cofactor of copper-zinc superoxide dismutase (Cu/Zn-SOD), one of the most active intracellular antioxidant systems.
 This enzyme neutralizes superoxide radicals produced by cellular metabolism.
 Copper also participates in melanin synthesis, collagen and elastin formation via lysyl oxidase, and nervous system function.

 Reference Ranges